 The CPPM agent doesn't cause any problems and you won't even notice it's running on your PC.
 It's sometime the case, however, that the installation of operating system patches causes problems.
 Be aware that patches will be tested before they are released, in order to ensure that they won't cause widespread problems in the CSUEB environment.
 Also not that your computer will be rebooted every Tuesday after 6 PM.

 The CPPM client software will run on all Windows platforms currently supported by Microsoft.
-The CPPM central administrators will test new operating system patches, when Microsoft releases them and before deploying them to client PCs, on English versions Windows XP Professional SP3 and Windows 7 Enterprise, all at the latest Service Pack level.
+The CPPM central administrators will test new operating system patches, when Microsoft releases them and before deploying them to client PCs, on English versions Windows 7,8,10 all version of Enterprise, all at the latest Service Pack level.

 Certain computers can be excluded from automatic patching if appropriate.